ajaytitus1386/GIS_Task/README.md

     ```shell
     flutter pub get
     ```
-4. Next, run the app on a connected emulator device using
+4. Next, run the app on a connected device such as a Android phone via USB or an Android Virtaul Device
     ```shell
     flutter run
     ```